Optical neural network architecture for deep learning with the temporal synthetic dimension: Model

-In order to obtain the functionality of the ONN, we place phase modulators inside the main cavity loop as well as two delay lines.
-Each phase modulator is controlled by external voltage and can add a modulation phase $\theta_i$ ($i=1,2,3$) for the pulse propagating through it [see Fig. 2(a)] \cite{marandi14}.
-Moreover, we add a nonlinear component, a saturable absorber, which can convert the input pulse to an output pulse with a nonlinear function \cite{shenNP17}.
+We place phase modulators inside the main loop as well as two delay lines.
+Each phase modulator is controlled by external voltage and adds a modulation phase $\theta_i$ ($i=1,2,3$) for the pulse propagating through it \cite{marandi14,leefmans}.
+Moreover, we use the complex modulator as the nonlinear component, which can convert the input pulse to an output pulse with a complex nonlinear function.
+In such ONN, parameters $\phi_i$ and $\theta_i$ can be precisely controlled at any time, meaning that one can manipulate $\phi_i$ and $\theta_i$ for each pulse $n$ at each roundtrip number $m$.

-Up to this point, we have introduced our schematic diagram of the single resonator network in Fig. 2, which supports the temporal synthetic dimension.
-One notices that parameters $\phi_i$ and $\theta_i$ can be precisely controlled at any time, meaning that one can manipulate $\phi_i$ and $\theta_i$ for each pulse $n$ at each roundtrip number $m$.
-Input pulse(s) is injected into the single resonator network through a combiner and the output signal is collected by splitting a very small portion of the pulses out from the main cavity loop for further analysis.
-Hence real-time information of pulses evolution inside this network is available.
-In the following, we get into details of how this network with the temporal synthetic dimension can realize the ONN.

-Conventional artificial neural network consists of linear transformation operation and the nonlinear activation operation \cite{lecun15}.
-ONN architectures follow the similar procedures when light propagates through layers in the spatial dimension \cite{shenNP17,tait17,linS18}.
-In the synthetic lattice with the connectivity along the temporal dimension in Fig. 2(b), the propagation process that the set of pulses with amplitudes $A(n,m)$ undergo beam splitters, phase modulations, and combiners in a single roundtrip can compose the linear transformation, which can be described by \cite{regensburger11,regensburger12}